damien-monni/Ramped-Header/README.md

 # Ramped-Header
-How to create a ramped header
+How to create a ramped header with only an image and that stays centerd.